Huy-Ngo/acanban/docs/source/result.rst

 Results
 -------

-We have successfully implemented some of the use cases:
+Based on the previous analysis and design, we have successfully implemented some of the use cases:

 - Authentication
 - Create and edit group projects
 - Invite new members to a project
 - Upload reports and slides
 - Supervisors can evaluate students' work

+The current implemented source code is published on GitHub [1]_ under `Affero General Public License`_.
+It is deployed on USTH ICTLab's server [2]_.

 .. figure:: screenshots/home.png